Session Expired

 Compliance Checklist

-Ensure AI scoring methods meet training and validity criteria.
+Ensure AI scoring methods meet specified criteria

-Who: Educational agencies and AI developers
+Who: Educational institutions and assessment agencies

-Deadline: 2025-2026 school year
+Deadline: By the 2025-2026 school year

-Deadline: 2025-2026 school year
+Deadline: By the 2025-2026 school year

 Full Legal Analysis